 routes: [{ exact: false, path: '/', component: '@/layouts/index',routes: [{ exact: true, path: '/', component: '@/pages/index' },{ exact: true, path: '/users', component: '@/pages/users' },],},]

-A custom global layout
+A custom global layout could be defined as:

 import { IRouteComponentProps } from 'umi'export default function Layout({ children, location, route, history, match }: IRouteComponentProps) {return children}

 You may need to use different global layouts for different routes.
-Umi does not support different configuration files for that case, but you can still render different layouts based on the props.location.pathname
+Umi does not support different configuration files for that case, but you can still render different layouts based on the props.location.pathname attribute passed to the exported component in src/layouts/index.tsx.

-For example, if you want to output a simple layout for /login
+For example, if you want to output a simple layout for /login,

 export default function(props) {if (props.location.pathname === '/login') {return <SimpleLayout>{ props.children }</SimpleLayout>}return (<><Header />{ props.children }<Footer /></>);}

-for the 404 page.
+Umi will take the contents of src/pages/404.tsx for the 404 page.
 It is expected to return React components.

 For example, the following directory structure,